mysql/mysql-utilities/doc/man/mysqldbimport.rst

 To turn off all feedback information, specify the :option:`--quiet` option.

 To change the storage engine for all tables on the destination, specify the new engine with the :option:`--new-storage-engine` option.
-If the new engine specified is available on the destination, all tables will be changed to use the engine.
+If the destination server supports the new engine, all tables will use that engine.

 Similarly, you can specify a different default storage engine with the :option:`--default-storage-engine` option.
-If the engine specified is available on the destination, any table that specifies a storage engine that is not on the destination will use the new default engine.
+If the destination server supports the engine, any table that specifies a storage engine that the server does not support will use the new default engine.
 Note that this overrides the default storage engine mechanism on the server.

-If the option :option:`--default-storage-engine` or :option:`--new-storage-engine` is supplied and the storage engine specified does not exist, a warning shall be issued and the default storage engine setting on the server shall be used instead.
+If the :option:`--default-storage-engine` or :option:`--new-storage-engine`
+option is given and the destination server does not support the specified storage engine, a warning is issued and the default storage engine setting on the server is used instead.

 You must provide connection parameters (user, host, password, and so forth), for an account that has the appropriate privileges to access all objects in the operation.
-See :ref:`mysqldbimport-notes` for more details.
+For details, see :ref:`mysqldbimport-notes`.

 OPTIONS
 -------